Walking Trails and Bike Paths

-For more detailed information please refer to the Heysen Trail booklet which is available for purchase from the Victor Harbor Visitor Information Center or visit the Heysen trial website:
+For more detailed information please refer to the Heysen Trail booklet which is available for purchase from the Victor Harbor Visitor Information Centre or visit the Heysen trial website:

-The Heritage Trail promotes awarenss and understanding of the cultural, environmentral and historical significance of the section of Victor Harbor's spectacular coastline from Kent Reserve to Kings Beach Road, where it joins up with the Heysen Trail.
+The Heritage Trail promotes awareness and understanding of the cultural, environmental and historical significance of the section of Victor Harbor's spectacular coastline from Kent Reserve to Kings Beach Road, where it joins up with the Heysen Trail.

 The Heritage Trail Goals:

 Promotes public awareness of the region's rich natural environment and cultural heritage to visitors and locals.